 How do I compare a mortgage that has no minimum redraw amount?

 - Redraw terms and conditions.
-Different lenders will have their different terms and conditions.
-These will range from limits on the number of redraws you can make per year or a specified term to free redraws.
-Compare the terms and conditions to get the best features for your needs.
+Lenders all have different terms and conditions.
+These range from limits on the number of redraws you can make per year or a specified term to free redraws.
+Be sure to check the fine print before choosing a loan.

 - Access.
-Compare the different access points offered as far as withdrawing your extra repayments are concerned.
-Does the loan come with a debit card which you can use to access your funds?
-Some banks allow you to access your redraw facility through online banking, mobile apps and phone banking as well.
+Compare the ways your the mortgage lets you access extra repayments.
+Some banks allow you to access your redraw facility through online banking, mobile apps and phone banking or even via a credit card.

 - Interest rates.
-Compare the different interest rates offered by the bank depending on the type of interest.
+Compare the different interest rates offered by the lender.
 Whether you go for a fixed, variable or a split rate, you need to ensure that you are getting competitive interest rates.
-Remember to compare comparison rates too.

 - No minimum limit.
 Most home loans with redraw facilities have limits on the minimum amount of additional repayments you can withdraw.
 Some of these limits are as high as $1,000.
-This would only make sense if you wish to withdraw large sums of money.
-With this facility, you can withdraw small funds without being pressured to withdraw more than you need.
+Loans with no redraw minimum let you withdraw small funds without being pressured to take out more than you need.

 - Redraw doesn’t affect your scheduled repayments.
 The withdrawals you make do not affect your loan amount since you can only withdraw extra repayments.